 - consistent approaches to creating positive work environments.

-The program is designed for new or existing State Service supervisors, team leaders and managers who have responsibility for the full range of management functions (people, budgets, program resources).
-To be eligible for the program, participants must
+MEP is designed for new or existing State Service supervisors, team leaders and managers who have responsibility for the full range of management functions (people, budgets, program resources).

 - be employed by a Tasmanian Government agency